 As fracking has become the dominant method of oil and gas extraction in the US, the population living within 1 mile of a well has quadrupled to over 10 million.
 While environmental externalities of this extraction are most concentrated within 1 mile, profits predominantly flow out of the host county.
 Measuring the intensity and distribution of fracking impacts on adjacent neighborhoods requires outcomes with high spatial resolution.
 I study changes in total neighborhood income and population which are derived from machine learning models trained to identify urban growth in daytime satellite imagery.
 Coupled with a precise shale geology instrument, my microspatial approach identifies that fracking exposure as far as 20 miles away leads to a 2 percent decline in neighborhood income.
 The spatial gradient and associated mechanisms of this effect indicate that it is driven by local industrialization rather than direct environmental externalities.
 While this effect is exacerbated by more extraction, it completely attenuates in areas with strong environmental protections or employment specialization in relevant sectors.

 We apply deep learning to daytime satellite imagery to predict changes in income and population at high spatial resolution in US data.
 For grid cells with lateral dimensions of 1.2km and 2.4km (where the average US county has dimension of 55.6km), our model predictions achieve R-sq values of 0.85 to 0.91 in levels, which far exceed the accuracy of existing models, and 0.32 to 0.46 in decadal changes, which have no counterpart in the literature and are 3-4 times larger than for commonly used nighttime lights.
 Our network has wide application for analyzing localized shocks.

 Using a comprehensive five-year panel dataset of tens of thousands of employees in a large technology firm, we study how clustered team-level attrition impacts rates of promotions, bonuses and attrition among remaining employees.
 We deploy a novel identification strategy leveraging changes in the firm's stock vesting schedule to isolate random variation in clustering of voluntary attrition.
-While a change to smoother vesting schedules leads to smoother attrition patterns, we find no evidence that attrition concentrated within a team within a short time span meaningfully impacts remaining teammates.
+While a change to smoother vesting schedules leads to smoother attrition patterns, our data does not show strong evidence that clustered attrition impacted remaining employee outcomes.